pachyderm/pachyderm/doc/pipeline_spec.md

    /b
 ```
 then there are only three top-level objects, `/foo`, `/bar`, and `/buzz`, each of which will remain grouped in the same container.
-* `Repo`: the entire repo.
+* `repo`: the entire repo.
 In this case, the input won't be partitioned at all.

 #### Incrementality